arthur-littm/london-coworking/README.md

 If you are a TA in London, please also send your Github username to Arthur.

-You now have access to a fiber internet connexion and unlimited coffee!
+You now have access to a fiber internet connection and unlimited coffee!

 You can now join the channel `#london-cowork` on the Le Wagon alumni slack, feel free to introduce yourself to other coworkers on that channel.